global-asp/asp-source/en/0170_hyena-and-raven.md

 So he had to think of another plan.

 ##
-“Please my friend,” he asked Raven,
+"Please my friend," he asked Raven,
-“could I hold onto your tail as you fly up into the sky?”
+"could I hold onto your tail as you fly up into the sky?"
-“All right,” said Raven.
-“I know how much you want to fly.
-Let's do it tomorrow morning.”
+"All right," said Raven.
+"I know how much you want to fly.
+Let's do it tomorrow morning."
 When day came, Hyena took hold of
 Raven's tail and Raven flew up into the sky.